MayroseLab/MayroseLab/Cluster introduction.md

 *Interactive Sessions*
 ------
 In order to prevent overloading the primary node, we use interactive job sessions.
-To request such a session, follow these steps:
+To request such a session, use this command:
 ```
 qsub -I -X -q <queue> -N <interactive_job_name>
 ```